cburgmer/json-path-comparison/ANALYSIS.md

 In Jayway, expressions like `@['key']` and `@[1]` mean actual JSONPath expressions, evaluated against the "current value".
-Moreover, Jayway allows JSONPath expressions to start with either '$' or '@' at the beginning of evaluation, where '$' and '@' both represent the root value.
+Moreover, Jayway allows JSONPath expressions to start with either `$` or `@` at the beginning of evaluation, where `$` and `@` both represent the root value.
 Also in Jayway, by default JSONPath expressions are evaluated according to rules that produce a single value, not a result list.
 Some description of these rules may be found [here](https://support.smartbear.com/readyapi/docs/testing/jsonpath-reference.html), under "Usage notes and considerations".
-In summary, the slice, union and filter selectors will always produce results wrapped in an array, the wildcard selector will produce results wrapped in an array if there are more than two items, the identifier and index selectors will produce a single value if matched, and if not matched will produce a null.
+In summary, the slice, union and filter selectors always wrap matches in an array, the wildcard selector wraps
+matches in an array if there are more than two, the identifier and index selectors produce a single value if matched, and if not matched, produce a null.

 Jayway has an option to return a result list rather than a single value, but this option does not apply inside filters, inside filters, current value expression are always